 The Australian Redback spider, also known as the Black Widow is one of the most common examples of sexual suicide.
 The male spider will purposely position himself above the female’s jaws and throw himself into her mouth so that during copulation, he can be eaten by the female.
-This process can prolong intercourse and make it much more likely that his sperm will be the ones to fertilize her eggs.
+This process can prolong intercourse and make it much more likely that his sperm will be what fertilizes her eggs.
 Also, his body provides a nutritional supplement that can help ensure a larger number of eggs.

 Benefits to the Male and to the Female

 Sexual cannibalism and sexual suicide both have benefits to the male and to the female.
-The female benefits from getting an extra meal and nutrients while they are developing the young.
-The males surprisingly also benefit from these interactions.
+The female benefits from getting an extra meal, giving her the extra nutrients needed to develop their young.
+The males also surprisingly benefit from these interactions.
 The males benefit because if females are widely dispersed and hard to come by, they may only find one in their lifetime.
 This means that once they mate with her, giving her extra nutrients to develop their young is more of a fitness benefit than going out and trying to find another mate.